| |

 |

-Follow the path as it twists and turns down towards West Coombe or Lansallos
+Follow the path as it twists and turns down towards West

-Beach; as you come out from there, head upwards to the gateway rather
+Coombe or Lansallos Beach; as you come out from there, head upwards

-than the stile to the left: That just leads to a headland and gets you
+to the gateway rather than the stile to the left: That just leads

-nowhere.
-Keep to the bottom left of the next field, don't follow the cow
+the next field, don't follow the cow track across the middle.

-track across the middle.
-Soon, you'll see Pencarrow Head in front of you;
+Soon, you'll see Pencarrow Head in front of you; a stile beside

-towards the headland.
+the headland.

-Watch out for a white painted cottage below, this is an old Coastguard
+Watch out for a white painted cottage below, this is an old

-cottage which you may have seen from way back.
+Coastguard cottage which you may have seen from way back.

 |